 Problem 2.4.
-Rephrase the statement from Evaluate 2.52 without using the words even or not.
+Let a and b be integers.
+Consider the statement "If ab is even, then at least one of a or b is even."
+Rephrase this statement using the word odd instead of even (but you cannot use the phrase not odd).
 Using terminology from this chapter, how did you come up with the alternative phrasing?

 Problem 2.5.
 Prove or disprove that there are 100 consecutive positive integers that are not perfect squares.
-(Recall: a number is a perfect square if it can be written as a^2 for some integer a.)
+(Recall: a number is a perfect square if it can be written as $a^2$ for some integer a.)

 Problem 2.6.
-Consider the equation $n^4 + m^4 = 625$.
+Consider the equation $n^4 + m^4 = 625$ .

-(a) Are there any integers n and m that satisfy this equation?
-Prove it.

-(b) Are there any positive integers n and m that satisfy this equation?
+- (a) Are there any integers n and m that satisfy this equation?
+Prove it. - (b) Are there any positive integers n and m that satisfy this equation?
 Prove it.